MariusWilsch/Inception/README.md

----

 # Docker Explained: A Culinary Analogy 🍳

-Docker can be a complex concept, but by drawing parallels with a restaurant and cooking, it can be more relatable.
+Docker can be a complex concept, but it can be more relatable by drawing parallels with a restaurant and cooking.
 Here's a breakdown:

 ## 1. Docker as a Whole: A Restaurant 🍽